How To Build the Perfect March Madness Bracket by the Numbers?

 Overall, there were 13 games where the lower seed beat the higher seed.
 In a small pool, these losses won’t hurt because it’s likely that everyone except the person picking games by jersey colors will be on the same games.

-Filling the March Madness Bracket Continued: This is not where we should overthink much, but there are some historical numbers that should give you some pause when filling out your bracket.
+We now continue filling the March Madness bracket: this is not where we should overthink too much, but there are some historical numbers that should make you pause a little when filling out your bracket.

-- The 3 vs. 14 is where you might pause, even though the three seed has moved on 85% of the time.
+• The 3 vs 14 is where you might pause, even though the three seed has moved on 85% of the time.
 Why is this not an automatic play?
-Four of the last eight years have seen an upset and 19 of the last 36 years.
+Four of the last eight years have seen an upset and also 19 of the last 36 years.
 That means you have a better than 50% chance that there will be an upset.

 Second Round